 1. Advance your career

-If your present career path is a less than perfect fit for your aptitudes and interests, one of the benefits of an MBA program is that it allows you the flexibility to explore your options and provides you with the training you need to change careers.
+If your present career path is a less than a perfect fit for your aptitudes and interests, one of the benefits of an MBA program is that it allows you the flexibility to explore your options and provides you with the training you need to change careers.
 If you're satisfied with your current line of business, a master of business administration degree can prepare you to move into a managerial position within your field.

-If you're interested in starting your own business, but not sure you have the necessary expertise to launch a start-up in a high-growth industry, an MBA can prepare you to do everything from writing a business plan to acquiring venture capital to launching an IPO.
+If you're interested in starting your own business, but not sure you have the necessary expertise to launch a start-up in a high-growth industry, an MBA degree can prepare you to do everything from writing a business plan to acquiring venture capital to launching an IPO.
 Research has shown that the failure rate for small businesses started by MBAs is about 50 percent less than the standard failure rate.

-You'll develop your business savvy
+5. Develop your business savvy

-You could become a leader in an emerging field
+6. Lead in an emerging field

 A recent proliferation of "niche" Master of Business Administration programs means that you can not only look to business school for a firm grounding in the basics, but for innovative education that can lead to an exciting career in a newly emerging field such as brand management, information technology, e-commerce or mobile telecommunications—just to name a few.